S&P Global (NYSE:SPGI) Issues FY 2021 Earnings Guidance

 S&P Global (NYSE:SPGI) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of 12.550-12.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $12.430.
+The company provided earnings per share guidance of 12.550-12.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.430.
 The company issued revenue guidance of -.S&P Global also updated its FY21 guidance to $12.55-12.75 EPS.

-S&P Global (NYSE:SPGI) last announced its quarterly earnings results on Thursday, April 29th.
-The business services provider reported $3.39 earnings per share for the quarter, beating the Zacks’ consensus estimate of $3.13 by $0.26.
-S&P Global had a net margin of 33.20% and a return on equity of 1,009.75%.
-As a group, equities research analysts anticipate that S&P Global will post 11.48 earnings per share for the current year.
+S&P Global (NYSE:SPGI) last issued its quarterly earnings data on Thursday, April 29th.
+The business services provider reported $3.39 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $3.13 by $0.26.
+S&P Global had a return on equity of 1,009.75% and a net margin of 33.20%.
+On average, equities analysts predict that S&P Global will post 11.48 EPS for the current fiscal year.

 S&P Global Company Profile